google/mr4c/README.md

 This repository includes user guide, tutorials and source code for the MR4C framework created by Google Inc.
 We suggest you run through this repo in the following order:

-  1. Make sure that you have all dependencies (see below).
+  1. Make sure that you have all dependencies and build (see below).
   2. Test that MR4C install was successful
     - Run `test_mr4c.sh` from the test directory
   3. Study up on MR4C